Wingie/risk_using_llms/src/ch30-preparatory-refactoring.md

    change
 3. Each change would be independently reviewed and tested

+#### Complexity Analysis of the Mixed Change

+Using modern software metrics, we can quantify the impact of this mixed
+change:

+**Cyclomatic Complexity**: The original function had a complexity of 1.
+The mixed change increased this to 3 (due to input validation paths), while the pure import fix would have maintained complexity at 1.

+**Halstead Volume**: The cognitive effort required to understand the change increased from 15 (simple import update) to 47 (including type analysis and validation logic).

+**Change Impact Score**: Using coupling analysis, the import fix affected 1 dependency relationship, while the mixed change affected 4 (imports, typing system, function signature, and lambda behavior).

 ### Case Study 2: The API Migration Nightmare

 A team was updating their application to use a new version of a payment